Biometrics: Data protection of biometric data in international law

 Many countries, including the United States, are planning to share biometric data with other nations.

 In testimony before the US House Appropriations Committee, Subcommittee on Homeland Security on "biometric identification" in 2009, Kathleen Kraninger and Robert A Mocny commented on international cooperation and collaboration with respect to biometric data, as follows:

 According to an article written in 2009 by S. Magnuson in the National Defense Magazine entitled "Defense Department Under Pressure to Share Biometric Data" the United States has bilateral agreements with other nations aimed at sharing biometric data.
 To quote that article:

 Likelihood of full governmental disclosure

 Certain members of the civilian community are worried about how biometric data is used but full disclosure may not be forthcoming.
 In particular, the Unclassified Report of the United States' Defense Science Board Task Force on Defense Biometrics states that it is wise to protect, and sometimes even to disguise, the true and total extent of national capabilities in areas related directly to the conduct of security-related activities.
 This also potentially applies to Biometrics.
 It goes on to say that this is a classic feature of intelligence and military operations.
 In short, the goal is to preserve the security of 'sources and methods'.

+Data security

+The frequent use of biometric authentication for security and the permanence of an individuals biometrics make the security of biometric data crucial.